-There’s over 65km of single track weaving through everything from tall eucalypts, native bush to magical fern gullies…..quite simply there is a trail for everyone!
+There’s over 75km of single track and new flow trails weaving through everything from tall eucalypts, and native bush to magical fern gullies…..quite simply there is a trail for everyone!

-Forest Fire Management Victoria’s has released the More To Explore app.
-This app aims to provide comprehensive information to help people use and enjoy Victoria’s 3.1 million hectares of State forest and its network of approximately 400 visitor sites and 250 recreational trails.
+This app, released by Forest Fire Management Victoria, aims to provide comprehensive information to help people use and enjoy Victoria’s 3.1 million hectares of State forest and its network of approximately 400 visitor sites and 250 recreational trails.

 Forrest as a community welcomes and celebrates MTB activities.
-As a visitor this come apparent as soon as you roll into town.
+As a visitor this comes apparent as soon as you roll into town.
 Local businesses proudly display their affection and connection to the trails and the local Forrest MTB Club is made up of passionate local riders and community members who work hard to maintain the trails and welcome new members from across Victoria.
 Bikes are also welcome at most businesses with bike racks at the Forrest Brewery and General Store.